denten-books/plain-text/4-sign.md

-In the first decade of the twentieth century, Fankhauser imagined magnetic storage as an audio format, combining the best of telegraphy and telephony in once device.
+In the first decade of the twentieth century, Fankhauser imagined magnetic storage as an audio format, combining the best of telegraphy and telephony in one device.
 For the purposes of data storage, magnetic recording technology did not mature until the 1950s, when advances in composite plastics made it possible to manufacture tape cheaper and more durable than its paper alternatives.
 The state of the art relay calculator commissioned by the Bureau